LaussenLabs/atriumdb/sdk/docs/source/cli.rst

 Overview
 ****************

-The Atriumdb CLI is a powerful command-line interface tool designed to interact with Atriumdb datasets.
-It provides users with the ability to authenticate remote mode access, display quick information about the contents of Atriumdb datasets, and import/export data to and from Atriumdb in various popular formats such as CSV, Parquet, Numpy, and WFDB.
+The AtriumDB CLI is a powerful command-line interface tool designed to interact with AtriumDB datasets.
+It provides users with the ability to authenticate remote mode access, display quick information about the contents of AtriumDB datasets, and import/export data to and from AtriumDB in various popular formats such as CSV, Parquet, Numpy, and WFDB.

 The CLI is easy to install and use, with comprehensive help documentation available through the ``atriumdb --help`` command.